shardulsinghh/Roadsign_Detection_YOLO_Indian_Roads/README.md

 3) Right Turn

 The  model was trained on a basic 13" Macbook Pro machine without any GPU support.
-The results can be found in the YOLO_Predictions directory.
+The results can be found in the YOLO_Predictions.zip directory.

 We can immensely improve the model performance by training the model on a GPU and adding a more classes of roadsigns.